Welcome to The Purple Painted Lady on-line shopping cart

 How much does it cost?

-It costs $36.95 for one quart, which can be considered pricey compared to $14 for a can of latex at your local hardware store.
-But when you factor in the time and money you save because you don’t have to sand, prime, or remove stains and varnishes, it’s absolutely worth it!!!
+It cost is $36.95 for one quart, which may be considered higher than the average $18 can of latex from a local big box/hardware store.
+But when you factor in the time and money you save because you don’t have to sand, purchase primer, or remove stains and varnishes, it’s absolutely worth it!!!
 Not to mention- the ultimate finish you will get on your piece.
 The end product produces a smooth satin like feel!!!!!!

 It also goes a long, long way.
 I’ve used one can to paint two large dressers and several smaller pieces.

-Do you use a special brush to paint with chalk paint?
+Do you use a special brush to paint with Chalk Paint™?

 LIKE ALL PAINT or WAXES-